Best Places to Spot Orangutans in the Wild

 3. Where Orangutans have exhibited human-like behaviour.
 E.g. walking on two legs or eating human food may indicate that they are no longer wild.

 4. Where Orangutan sightings are guaranteed.
 Orangutans are wild animals so if sightings are guaranteed, this may indicate that they are no longer wild.
-While there are some great sanctuaries in Borneo where you're guaranteed a sighting of Orangutans, many of the so-called 'sanctuaries' are more zoo-like, and actually have no intention of releasing Orangutans back into the wild - which means that visiting these places don't help grow the Orangutan population, and may in fact hurt it.
+Many of the so-called 'sanctuaries' are more zoo-like, and actually have no intention of releasing Orangutans back into the wild - which means that visiting these places don't help grow the Orangutan population, and may in fact hurt it.